 Several features of cyber aggression distinguish it from overt and relational forms of aggression implemented without electronic assistance.
-First, one of the essential aspects is online communication's lack of non-verbal cues.
+First, one of the essential aspects is the lack of non-verbal cues in online communication.
 This has been the focus of the cues-filtered-out theories that generally regard communication via computers as less 'rich' as it does not allow for all contextual information (i.e., non-verbal cues) to be transmitted similarly to face-to-face interactions.
-Consequently, given bullying specifically, perpetrators could be less aware of the effect of their behavior on the victim when bullying online instead of offline, which might further reinforce cyberbullying behavior (Vranjes et al., 2017).
+Consequently, perpetrators of bullying could be less aware of the effect of their behavior on their victim when bullying online instead of offline, which might further reinforce cyberbullying behavior (Vranjes et al., 2017).

-Second, while in traditional bullying, the perpetrator is usually known, online communication offers many opportunities for the perpetrators to stay anonymous.
+Second, whereas the perpetrator is usually known in traditional bullying, online communication offers many opportunities for the perpetrator to stay anonymous.
 This is problematic because it hinders the targets of negative behavior from acting against their abusers.
 It also limits the target's feeling of control over the situation, making this bullying uniquely harmful.
-Additionally, given that the perpetrator of cyberbullying can stay anonymous, there must be some indications in the hostile acts themselves that the bullying arose in the work context.
-These indications may include the nature of the harmful acts (e.g., making someone's work impossible), the context of acts (e.g., via work intranet), or the information disclosed (e.g., the perpetrator refers to work-related issues).
+Additionally, given that a perpetrator of cyberbullying can stay anonymous, there must be some indications in the hostile acts themselves that the bullying arose in the work context.
+These indications may include the nature of the harmful acts (e.g., making someone’s work impossible), the context of the acts (e.g., via the workplace intranet), or the information disclosed (e.g., the perpetrator refers to work-related issues).
 Technology allows some aggressors to remain anonymous, facilitating aggression by reducing accountability.
 However, aggressors who do not conceal their identities may still benefit from a degree of "invisibility" that comes with indirect forms of aggression, primarily when delivered via online platforms (i.e., the perpetrator not being personally known to the victim, deletion of aggressive comments) (Nocera et al., 2022; Vranjes et al., 2017).

 Another important aspect of online communication is its intrusive nature.
-Victims of traditional bullying can usually escape the bullying incidents from colleagues, supervisors, subordinates, or third parties related to the work context (e.g., clients) while at home.
-However, online communication allows the transgression of the private/public boundary: individuals can communicate everywhere (i.e., at work as well as at home) and at any time (i.e., during and after work hours).
+Victims of traditional bullying can usually escape bullying from colleagues, supervisors, subordinates, or others related to the work context (e.g., clients) while at home.
+However, online communication allows the transgression of the private/public boundary: individuals can communicate everywhere (i.e., at home as well as at work) and at any time (i.e., during and after work hours).
 Because of this, it may be much harder for the victims of cyberbullying to escape this behavior.
 Furthermore, the online environment allows violators to access private information previously unattainable in face-to-face interaction.
-In support of the previous arguments, the aspects of pervasiveness and boundarylessness, which relate to behaviors invading someone's personal life and making individuals feel pursued, were reoccurring themes in people's experience of cyberbullying at work (Vranjes et al., 2017).
+In support of the previous arguments, the aspects of pervasiveness and boundarylessness, which relate to behaviors invading someone's personal life and making individuals feel pursued, are reoccurring themes in people's experience of cyberbullying at work (Vranjes et al., 2017).

 Vranjes et al. (2017) argue that the nature of negative behavior differentiates acts that require repetition from the ones that do not.
 Intrusion (i.e., transgression of the private/public boundary) is an essential distinctive factor of cyberbullying.
 According to Vranjes et al. (2017), to meet the one-time requirement, negative behavior has to pose an intrusion into one's private life (e.g., hacking, identity theft, posting private photos or videos online).
 With this behavior, individuals' private space becomes invaded, making them feel pursued and unable to escape.